0xvangrim/guardian-accelerator/README.md

 - `usdc`: Address of the USDC stablecoin contract.

-- `MAX_UTILIZATION_PERCENTAGE`: Maximum utilization percentage for liquidity.
+- `maxUtilizationPercentage`: Maximum utilization percentage for liquidity.

+- `borrowingRate`: The rate for accumulated borrowing fees over time for open positions

+- `liquidationDenominator`: The denominator determines how much of the liquidated collateral are given as a reward to the liquidator

-- `MAX_LEVERAGE`: Maximum leverage allowed for trading.
+- `maxLeverage`: Maximum leverage allowed for trading.

 - `s_totalLiquidityDeposited`: Total liquidity deposited by LPs